Autumn Crisis of 1850: Decisions of September and agreement in October

 On September 2, 1850, the Bundestag considered itself renewed, as twelve of the old member states had rejoined.
 The Bundestag prepared the legal requirements for federal intervention in Holstein, which the Danish king had requested in his capacity as duke of Holstein, a member state of the Confederation.
 On October 12, there was again a federal commission to discuss such cases.
-To this end, on September 21, the Bundestag sided with the Hessian prince: the Bundestag reserved all measures to support the prince in the restoration of his sovereign authority in Kurhessen.
+To this end, on September 21, the Bundestag sided with the Hessian elector: the Bundestag reserved all measures to support the elector in the restoration of his sovereign authority in Kurhessen.

 Prussia saw the September resolutions of the Bundestag as a threat to its existence and disputed their legality.
 Moreover, Kurhessen was still bound by the constitution of the Erfurt Union.
 During this period, the king's adviser and organizer of the Union, Joseph von Radowitz, was able to warm Frederick William IV to the Union again; on September 26, 1850, Radowitz even became Prussian foreign minister.
-Meanwhile, Prussia's attitude encouraged resistance in Kurhessen; on October 10, almost all officers resigned so as not to have to carry out the orders of the prince.
+Meanwhile, Prussia's attitude encouraged resistance in Kurhessen; on October 10, almost all officers resigned so as not to have to carry out the orders of the elector.
 Historian Ernst Rudolf Huber points out the contradiction that Prussia, on the one hand, placed military discipline above all else and had thus successfully put down the revolution of 1849, but on the other hand, now Prussia had a vested interest in the passive resistance of the Hessian army.

 Austria and its most powerful allies, Bavaria and Württemberg, signed the Bregenz Treaty on October 12.
 It stipulated that Bavaria took upon itself the federal intervention in Kurhessen; if Prussia opposed it, the three treaty partners would bring Prussia to its knees with a federal execution.
 To Prussia, the treaty looked like a threat of war.
-To defuse the conflict, Prussian prime minister Friedrich Wilhelm von Brandenburg and his Austrian counterpart Felix Fürst zu Schwarzenberg, among others, met in Warsaw on October 25.
+To defuse the conflict, Prussian prime minister Friedrich Wilhelm von Brandenburg and his Austrian counterpart Prince Felix of Schwarzenberg, among others, met in Warsaw on October 25.
 Under Russian pressure, they signed an agreement in which Prussia essentially abandoned its Union policy in exchange for the prospect of future reform of the Confederation.